agnesoft/adb/documentation/high_level_design.md

 ### Agnesoft Database

-The specification of the Agnesoft Database component:
+The database engine and data store:

 #### Graph
 The main structural component of the database is the [graph](https://en.wikipedia.org/wiki/Graph_database).
 The elements on the graph are nodes (points, vertices) and directed edges (arcs, connections) that connect the nodes.
 Every element on the graph has a unique indentifier that is used to access and modify the element and its relations.
 Elements can be added, modified or removed.